ros2/ros1_bridge/README.md

 After that you can run both examples described below.

-For all examples you need to source the environment of the ament install space where the bridge was built or unpacked to.
+For all examples you need to source the environment of the install space where the bridge was built or unpacked to.
 Additionally you will need to either source the ROS 1 environment or at least set the `ROS_MASTER_URI` and run a `roscore`.

 The following ROS 1 packages are required to build and use the bridge: